 The film FREEDOM HILL spotlights the oldest town incorporated by freed, formerly enslaved people in the United States.

-Not long after graduated from UNC-Chapel Hill with a degree in journalism, Resita Cox worked as a TV News reporter.
+Not long after graduating from UNC-Chapel Hill with a degree in journalism, Resita Cox worked as a TV News reporter.
 The Kinston native’s first assignments drew her closer to home in Eastern North Carolina.
 One story especially resonated with Cox; it called for closer examination and telling than in a single news segment or two.

 “Just one month into my career as a TV news reporter, I would witness something devastating - my hometown and the entire Eastern part of the state was once again underwater after Hurricane Matthew ravaged the coast.”